Alice-ArtsLab/mosaicode-c-opencv/README.md

 ### Uninstall

-To uninstall Mosaicode C/OpenCV Blocks, execute at terminal:
+To uninstall, execute at terminal:
 ```
 sudo ./uninstall.sh
 ```